 where $\kappa_{p\gamma} \sim 0.2$ is the inelasticity in $p\gamma$ interactions.
 For instance, we should not expect neutrinos to be significantly produced in blazar jets that are transparent to very high-energy gamma rays.
 In contrast, the highly obscured dense cores close to supermassive black holes in active galaxies represent an excellent opportunity to produce neutrinos, besides providing opportunities for accelerating protons.

 \NibSolidRight \textit{ Understanding the production regions of neutrinos in astrophysical sources requires the use of multimessenger data.
 This does not come as a surprise since neutrino astrophysics is multimessenger astrophysics, as the production of neutrinos is associated with the production of gamma rays.
-However, the current data indicates that the intense neutrino sources are actually gamma-ray opaque.
-We predict that up-coming sub-GeV gamma-ray instruments will find correlations with high-energy astrophysical neutrino sources. }
+However, the current data indicates that the intense neutrino sources are actually gamma-ray-opaque.
+We predict that upcoming sub-GeV gamma-ray instruments will find correlations with high-energy astrophysical neutrino sources. }